In the beginning…

 I thought I could actually make a living at this…

-ALL I had to do was stash my girls in “the way back” of the van, wrap the big blue tarp around a booth of some sort that’s been tied on the roof, cram all my wares into the leftover nooks and crannies, keep the cooler cool and head out each weekend to yet another juried craft showwhere I would sell my “stuff”!
+ALL I had to do was stash my young daughters in “the way back” of the old red volvo, wrap the big blue tarp around the booth that I tied on the roof, cram all my wares into the leftover nooks and crannies, keep the cooler cool and head out each weekend to yet another juried craft showwhere I would sell my “stuff”!
+Exhausting, but possible!

-The Fat Hat Factory began as an adventure – my heart showed the way and my head just blindly followed.
+My heart showed the way and my head just blindly followed.
 I started the business on a whim as a small act of desperation (single mom, food stamps, no idea what to do) and a promise: I promised to make a warm, fun hat for a friend of mine and he promised to help me build my dream home.
-We both made good on our promises never imaging what would come of it all! (… lived in a tent and built the house around us while I pedaled away on the treadle machine sewing hats outside under a tarp)
+(We lived in a tent and built the house around us while I pedaled away on the treadle machine sewing hats outside under a tarp).

-….still the Fat Hat lady but WE”RE now known as the F.H.
+38 years later I’m still the Fat Hat lady but WE’RE now known as the F.H.
 Clothing Co. and we’reWAY more than just hats.
-We’re known around the country for our easy, comfy clothing (made in the u.s.a….on purpose), our unique store and our wonderful customer service.
+We’re known around the country for our easy, comfy clothing (made in the USA….on purpose), our unique store and our wonderful customer service.

 It’s been an amazing adventure.
 The dreams have changed over the years.
 The “dream house” was sold to make room for new things.